GalGrigoryeva/promise-app-mvc/README.md

 # promise-app-mvc
-Fisrt application based on the MV pattern.
+First application based on the MV pattern.